We need to learn faster.

 The "Skill to Skill" program creates clarity and overcomes resistance.

-Once internal and external resistance has been recognized and overcome, the available skills and energy are sufficient to achieve the goals.
+Once internal and external resistance has been recognized and overcome, the existing skills and energy are sufficient to achieve the goals.

-It’s the same with cars.
+It's just like a car.
 If the drive is optimized, you have to improve weight, friction and aerodynamics in order to become faster.
 You can only reach higher speeds if the resistance is reduced.

 This formula for success is as simple as it is universal.